knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 ### Web Development

+Web development, commonly known as "web dev" among programmers, is an exciting and dynamic field that powers the websites and applications you use every day.
+Whether you're checking out your favorite blog, streaming a video, or researching for a school project, these activities are facilitated by web developers who create and maintain the sites and applications.

 Let's dive deeper into one of the core functionalities of the web: the client-server interaction.
 Imagine you're at a library:

 - The 'client' is like you, going to the library to find a book.
 - The 'server' is like the librarian, who knows where all the books are.

 When you ask for a book, the librarian (server) checks if it's available.
 If it is, they give it to you; if not, they tell you it's unavailable.
 This is similar to what happens when you use a web browser (the client) to visit a website.
 Your browser asks a server for the website's pages, and the server responds.

+Here's a simple pseudocode example that mirrors this interaction in web development:

 ```typescript
 // Client-Side Code